Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

 \subsection{Study of thinning kernels and thinning strengths}

-Having established that our MCMC sampler mixes well, we now proceed to study the effect of different thinning kernels and thinning strengths on MRMM inferences. \Cref{tbl:kernels_mn} lists all thinning kernels and corresponding parameters used in this study.
+We first study the effect of different thinning kernels and thinning strengths on MRMM inferences. \Cref{tbl:kernels_mn} lists thinning kernels and parameters used.

-We consider a series of two-dimensional Gaussian mixture models (see \cref{fig:syn-data-all} in the supplementary material).
-Each model consists of four equally weighted, unit-variance Gaussian components, located at $(-d/2, 3d/2)$, $(d/2, d)$, $(d, -d)$, $(-3d/2, -3d/2)$, where $d=1,2,3,4$ quantifies the separation level.
-A training dataset of size 200 and a test data with 100 observations were simulated independently for each model.
-We set the prior $p_\Theta(\s)$ to a Gaussian with mean zero and covariance $10 I_2$, and placed an inverse-Wishart prior with 2 degrees of freedom and a scale matrix $I_2$ on the covariances.
-When learning the thinning strength (thinning radius $R$ for both hardcore and probabilistic MRMM, or the lengthscale $l$ for the squared-exponential MRMM), we placed a $\dGamma{4, 2}$ prior with mean 2.0 and variance 1.0.
-All results were obtained from 2,000 iterations of MRMM after discarding the first 1,000 samples as burn-in.
+We consider a series of two-dimensional Gaussian mixture models, each with four equally weighted, unit-variance Gaussian components, located at $(-d/2, 3d/2)$, $(d/2, d)$, $(d, -d)$, $(-3d/2, -3d/2)$.
+Training and test datasets of size 200 and 100 were simulated for $d=1,2,3,4$.
+We set $p_\Theta(\s)$ to a Gaussian with mean zero and covariance $10 I_2$, and placed an inverse-Wishart prior with two degrees of freedom and a scale matrix $I_2$ on the covariances.
+When learning the thinning radius $R$ or lengthscale $l$, we placed a $\dGamma{4, 2}$ prior with mean 2 and variance 1.

-While the supplementary material discusses the results in detail, we focus here on the heatmaps in \cref{fig:syn-sum-EC_mn} and \cref{fig:syn-sum-lnpTest-diff_mn}, which, respectively evaluate the parsimony and the goodness-of-fit.
+The supplementary material discusses the results in detail, we focus here on \Cref{fig:syn-sum-lnpTest-diff_mn}, whose top and bottom panels evaluate parsimony and the goodness-of-fit.
 As expected, increasing repulsion strength results in greater parsimony, with the posterior mean of the number of clusters dropping.
 Interestingly, moderate values of repulsion do not significantly harm the model fit.
 However, a strong repulsion strength does result in a drop in predictive power, especially for the hardcore MRMM.
 This is a pattern we will continue to see with the real data.
 In the setting where we learn $R$, we observe good predictive performance, and reasonable parsimony, though a few settings suggest that a stronger prior might be needed.